Activity breakdown

 Overview

-Now we’ve given you the overview, let’s get into the detail of each activity area, including those
+Now we’ve given you the overview, let’s get into the detail of each activity area, including

 Activity details